mbeddr/mps-platform-docs/src/doc/docs/reference/reading_list.md

 It is not always completely up to date, but recently, many parts of the user guide have received updates.
 The documentation page also contains videos and tutorials on a variety of specific MPS-related topics.

 Over the years we have built a lot of useful extensions and utilities to MPS.
-They are described at the mbeddr.platform documentation page: http://mbeddr.com/platform.html Most of those are not really documented, but you can find examples for all (relevant and stable) utilities in mbeddr itself.
+They are described on the mbeddr platform documentation page: http://mbeddr.com/platform.html Most of those are not really documented, but you can find examples for all (relevant and stable) utilities in mbeddr itself.

 Finally, to understand the experiences we have made with MPS over the years, you may want to read this draft paper: http://voelter.de/data/pub/BuildingMbeddr-Experiences.pdf

 ## Working on (extending) mbeddr

 If, in addition to working with MPS in general you plan to work on the mbeddr languages, there is more reading we suggest.
-We suggest reading parts of Markus' thesis, because it is the most comprehensive and up to date description of mbeddr.
+We suggest reading parts of Markus' thesis, because it is the most comprehensive and up-to-date description of mbeddr.
 You can get the thesis here:

 http://voelter.de/data/books/GenericToolsSpecificLanguages-1.0-web.pdf